clutterdesk/Nodel/README.md

 # Nodel
-## A high-performance data-source parameterized dynamic object in C++ with Python C-API extension
+## High-performance Dynamic Object with Optional Data Source
 ### Overview
-"Nodel" is a portmanteau of "node" and "model", where "node" refers to a node in a tree data-structure.
+"Nodel" is a portmanteau of "node" and "model", where "node" refers to a node in a tree.
+The tree is similar to other semi-structured data representations: TOML, JSON, XML-DOM, etc....

 Nodel consists of an Object class and a DataSource base class, which can be sub-classed to provide on-demand/lazy loading.